kamoyl/AWS_automation/README.md

 # AWS automation
 AWS EC2, S3 and some other (lambda, SNS, CloudWatch, CloudTrail etc) automation scripts (deployment, cleaning, maintenance). the idea is to: run a script and have already fully defined, working environment with all needed services, and appropriately configured policies and secure groups...
 On the other hands to have a tool, to fully clean AWS AccoundID env.

+Because it is a cloud environemnt and some things takes time (deployment of instance, instance being actually up, creating snapshot or image) - all commands are checking if resource is already available

 **BE AWARE:** due to not having permissions to VPCs, nor IGWs - those are not checked if exists, not checked if properly attached (IGW to VPC), also networks are not created, but they are already checked if exist...

 ## prerequisites: